thycotic/cm-docs/connect-ss/index.md

 Connection Manager will only connect to Secret Server version 10.7 or later and requires a valid Secret Server license.

 >**Note**: For Secret Server implementations using WinAuth, also refer to details in this article [Setting Up Integrated Windows Authentication in Secret Server](https://thycotic.force.com/support/s/article/Setting-Up-Integrated-Windows-Authentication-in-Secret-Server-10-0).
 Use the RestAPI to use the auth method instead of WinAuth.

+>If you encounter an invocation error refer to [Invocation Error when Connecting to Secret Server](../ts/invocation-error-ss.md).

 ## Local Username/Password